 The holes have a diameter of 26 mm and are spaced approximately 5 mm from each other.

-The outside of the handle was also determined based on the shape of the circles.
+I could determine the outside of the handle based on the shape of the circles.

 The first thing I did to make the handle was to drill the holes.

 I used my drill press to be sure I drilled the holes at right angles.

 I drilled the holes with a 26 mm Forstner drill bit.